Honda Civic: WTCC

+TCR

+The Honda Civic Type R TCR won the global TCR Model of the Year title in 2019, 2020 and 2024.

+Honda partner JAS Motorsport has built three variants of the Honda Civic for the customer-based TCR category: the FK2, FK7 and FL5, which were introduced in 2015, 2018 and 2023, respectively.
+These models have been used by customers to win over 600 races and 125 championships, helping the car to clinch the global TCR Model of the Year title in 2019, 2020 and 2024.
+This tally includes championship wins in the Asian, Australian, Benelux, Brazilian, British, Danish, European, German, International, Italian, Japanese, Middle Eastern, South American and Spanish TCR series, as well as in North America's SCCA World Challenge, Japan's Super Taikyu and the European Touring Car Cup.
+Other notable results include wins in the Nürburgring 24 Hours, the Fuji 24 Hours, the Macau Guia Race and the touring car gold medal at the FIA Motorsport Games.

 Others

 The car has also been used in the Japanese Touring Car Championship and won the 2011 Asian Touring Car Series.
 A Civic was used by Lawson Aschenbach to win the 2010 Michelin Pilot Challenge and the 2011 Pirelli World Challenge.
 It also competed in both the Touring and Super-production classes of the Russian Touring Car Championship.
 Tomas Engström entered a Civic into the 2012 Scandinavian Touring Car Championship, winning three rounds.
 Roberto Colciago won the 2016 Italian Touring Car Championship.
 M1RA won the teams championship in the 2017 TCR International Series.
 Josh Files won the 2017 ADAC TCR Germany Touring Car Championship and 2017 TCR Middle East Series.
 Starting with the 2020 TCR Denmark Touring Car Series, Kasper Jensen won the drivers championship for five consecutive years.
 A Civic won both the drivers and teams championship in the 2021 and 2023 TCR South America Touring Car Championship.
 Tony D'Alberto won the 2022 TCR Australia Touring Car Series.

 Team Kunimitsu finished in second place in the 2024 Super GT Series.

 It has also been used in rallying under Group R3 regulations, with Zoltan Bessenyey winning the category in the 2014 European Rally Championship.
 Civics also won a handful of minor categories in both the Australian Rally Championship and the New Zealand Rally Championship.

 A Civic Coupe was used in the 2019 FIA World Rallycross Championship, and the 2016 Global RallyCross Championship.
 A Civic won Division 2 of the FIA European Rallycross Championship in 2007 and 2008.

-The Civic holds the lap record for a front-wheel-drive car at the Nürburgring.
+The Civic holds the second fastest lap for a production front-wheel-drive car at the Nürburgring.